pmatkov/irc-client-server/README.md

 The goal was to create a simple yet functional IRC network using a single server (IRC also supports multi-server networks) capable of handling up to 1000 clients.

 The applications were developed in C for Linux, utilizing several libraries.
 The client features a text-based UI, implemented with the *ncurses* library.
 Unit testing was performed using the *Check* library.
-Network communication was tested directly between the client and server, as well as through *shell* scripts.
+Network communication was tested directly between the client and server, as well as through *shell* script.
 Additionally, a custom library of data structures and functions was created.

 Both the client and server use event-driven programming and I/O multiplexing to efficiently handle network communication.